 The first people to settle here permanently were the Russians.After arriving in the region, they set up the Russian-American Company.
 This attracted in its wake, thousands of other settlers and travelers.
 The company was set up in the Fort Ross area of the county and is now a popular tourist destination.
 The county has lived through its fair share of battles.
 It was also the home ground during the famous Bear Flag Revolt between the locals and the Mexicans.

-When it comes to wine, the county has to its credit past that dates back to the 1800’s.
-The Sonoma wine region produces some of the most delectable wines through the numerous vineyards that dot t he landscape of the county.
-Some of its most well known appellations are Alexander Valley, Dry Creek Valley, Sonoma Coast and Valley, Knights Valley etc.
+Sonoma is, in fact, one of the best counties when it comes to California’s ‘wine country region’.
+With over 13 of America’s AVA situated here, Sonoma is a wine lovers paradise.
+When it comes to wine, the county has to its credit past that dates back to the 1800s.
+The Sonoma wine region produces some of the most delectable wines through the numerous vineyards that adorn the landscape of the county.

 Sonoma County is a mesmerizing blend of nature’s beauty.
 As mentioned before, the milieu of rolling hills, impressive mountains, green fields, lush green vineyards can take anyone’s breath away!
-Sonoma County is a traveler’s paradise; you can choose to walk through the picturesque landscape and relish the scenic atmosphere.
+Sonoma County is a traveler’s paradise; you can choose to walk through the picturesque landscape and relish the scenic atmosphere.Some of its most popular appellations are Alexander Valley, Dry Creek Valley, Sonoma Coast and Valley, and Knights Valley.